 To inspect the spacer stack and pistons, remove the drain line and the brine line.
 While the valve is in service, look to see if water is flowing across the valve.
 If so, your softening system may require replacement of the seals/spacers or piston.
 As this is a more difficult job than basic cleaning and maintenance, you may want to enlist the help of a professional installer.

 When determining the cause of a brine tank overflow, always use caution when disassembling and cleaning the movable parts of your water softener.
 Verify that each part is returned to its correct position and securely reattached.
 Replacing washed and inspected parts in the exact order they were removed will prevent further malfunctioning of your softener.

-Water softening equipment may seem complicated but knowing how to troubleshoot some of the most common issues responsible for brine tank overflow can save you time and money.
-Learning how to remove, inspect, and replace the most important components of your unit will help avoid unnecessary service calls and extend the lifespan of your softening system.
+Water softening equipment may seem complicated but knowing how to troubleshoot some of the most common issues responsible for brine tank overflow, or water softener overflow, can save you time and money.
+Learning how to remove, inspect, and replace the most important components of your unit will help avoid unnecessary service calls and extend the lifespan of your water softening system.